AniketGurav/LCF-ABSA/README.md

 | LCF-BERT-CDM | 86.52 | 82.29 | 76.45|
 | LCF-BERT-CDW | 87.14 | 82.45 | 77.31|

-Generally, the best performance needs several independent training processes.

 ### For Better Performance
 This repository can achieve superior performance with [BERT-ADA](https://arxiv.org/pdf/1908.11860.pdf) pre-trained models.
 Learn to train the domain adapted BERT pretrained models from [domain-adapted-atsc](https://github.com/deepopinion/domain-adapted-atsc), and place the pre-trained models in bert_pretrained_models.
-The results in the following table are the best of five training processes (random seed 0, 1, 2, 3, 4), Refer to the training [log](./train.log) to reproduce the result.
+The results in the following table are the best of five training processes (random seed 0, 1, 2, 3, 4), Refer to the training [log](./train.log) to reproduce the results.
 Try to set other random seeds to explore different results.

 | Models            | Restaurant (acc)  | Laptop (acc)  |  Twitter(acc)
 | -------------     | :-----:           | :-----:       | ---           |